pete33geo/HePy/README.md

 ap_1 = Model_He(mineral='apatite',U=20,Th=2,r=70)
 ap1_age = apatite_1.solve(t,T,k='rdaam')
 ```
+## Numerical stability of the 1D diffusion solution
+tT history should be resampled

+## How to acknowledge this code
+If you use HePy in your scientific work, please acknowledge it

+> HePy v.01
+> DOI:

+## Key references

 [^1]: Ketcham, 2005
 [^2]: Flowers et al., 2009
 [^3]: Farley et al., 2000
+[^3]: DAAM matlab script by Willy Guenthner https://github.com/wrguenthner/DAAM